• Skip to primary navigation

 If you're hungry for more Mexican recipes, check out a few of my favorites.
 Of course, tacos are always on my number one list of all-time favorite foods.

-Street style Carne Asada Tacos or Baja Style Fish Tacos are recipes that you'll make again and again.
-If you are watching your carbs, you can try my Healthy Fish Taco Bowl.
+Street style Carne Asada Tacos or Baja Style Fish Tacos are recipes you’ll make repeatedly.
+You can try my Healthy Fish Taco Bowl if you are watching your carbs.

 Shrimp Enchiladas Recipe